Casey Bailey: Playing career

 As a free agent from the Senators in the off-season, Bailey accepted an invitation to attend the New York Islanders 2017 training camp on September 12, 2017.
 Following the conclusion of the camp with the Islanders, Bailey was not offered a contract but was reassigned to try-out with their AHL affiliate, the Bridgeport Sound Tigers on September 24, 2017.
 After impressing in camp, Bailey was signed to a one-year AHL contract with the Sound Tigers on October 2, 2017.
 He finished the season with 18 goals and 41 points with Bridgeport.

 Unable to attract significant high-level North American interest, Bailey opted to take his career overseas, signing with HC Slovan Bratislava of the Kontinental Hockey League (KHL) on September 21, 2018.
 In Slovan's last year in the KHL in 2018–19 season, Bailey was used in a bottom-six checking role, contributing with just 1 goal and 5 points through 45 games.

 Returning to North America as a free agent, Bailey was signed to a professional try-out (PTO) agreement with the Hershey Bears of the AHL on July 30, 2019.
 After attending the Bears training camp, he was released from his tryout before the 2019–20 season.
 He then signed an ECHL contract with the Hershey Bears's affiliate, the South Carolina Stingrays.
 Bailey added 11 points in just 9 games with the Stingrays before he was loaned to the Charlotte Checkers of the AHL on a PTO on November 12, 2019.
 Bailey contributed with 1 goal and 3 points in 5 games with the Checkers before he was released from his tryout on November 25, 2019.

 Having earlier secured a contract in Europe for the remainder of the 2019–20 season, Bailey was introduced on the same day on his release from the AHL by Swedish club Växjö Lakers of the Swedish Hockey League (SHL).
 Bailey made 28 appearances with Växjö, contributing offensively with 7 goals and 11 points, before the playoffs were abandoned due to the COVID-19 pandemic.

 On September 4, 2020, now a free agent from Växjö, Bailey remained in Europe, signing a one-year contract for the 2020–21 season with German club Iserlohn Roosters of the Deutsche Eishockey Liga (DEL).

 Following three seasons with Iserlohn, Bailey left the club after his contract and signed a one-year deal to continue in the DEL with ERC Ingolstadt on May 22, 2023.

 Personal life

 Bailey was born in Anchorage, Alaska, to parents Glen and Dawn Bailey.
-He has one brother (Kyle Bailey) and a sister (Jessica Graham).
+He has one brother, Kyle, and a sister, Jessica (Graham).
 At the time of his signing in Toronto, Bailey was working on earning a university degree in economics.